Writing a book review is a great way to get your first publication credit or expand your publication portfolio.

 Get Some Feedback

 Ask someone who’s published before to give you some feedback.
 Your average high school English teacher may be able to cover grammar and spelling, but generally we don’t write professionally the way we wrote papers in school.
 The same rules don’t apply.
 So get feedback from the person who has published what you’re writing.
 And if you don’t know someone like that, meet them.
 And if you need it fast, ask someone who offers editing and feedback as a service.
-My editing services start at just $59, and you can book me here.

 Submit Your Book Review

 From letters to the editor to article and book review pitches, your local newspaper can be a great and easier way to earn your chops in professional writing.
 So search their website for the editor’s name and email address, and keep it in your proverbial back pocket.
 Because this is who you’ll send your review to.